Memphis and Charleston Railroad: Consolidation with Southern Railway

 In the 1890s the south experienced a rapid consolidation of fragmented railroads, and in 1894, the Memphis and Charleston Railroad became part of the Southern Railway System organized by J.P.
 Morgan.

 Although the west failed to develop industrially, the Memphis and Charleston railroad, which now operated under a different name, still continued to make an impact in the southern economy.
 In the 1910s and 1920s, the Memphis and Charleston railroad continued to be used as a major resource for the industrial companies that managed to survive the southern depression after the war.
 Many new rail lines traveling north were added to the original railroad.
 Prior to the Civil War, The Memphis and Charleston Railroad did not connect with any northern rails because the leaders of the railroad feared northern capitalists as the tensions between the north and the south grew.
 However, in the 1910s, the connections to the northern rails helped to promote the southern economy and encouraged northerners to go south for vacation.

 The Memphis and Charleston Route Today

 The route is still in use today as part of the Norfolk Southern Railway line running between Memphis and Chattanooga, Tennessee.
 US 72 roughly follows the original route of the Memphis and Charleston between Memphis, Tennessee and Muscle Shoals, Alabama.
 From Muscle Shoals to Huntsville, Alabama Alt.
 US 72 follows the original Memphis and Charleston.
 US 72 follows the route again from Huntsville to Stevenson, Alabama.

-A branch line from Tullahoma, Tennessee to Sparta, Tennessee was accessed by the Nashville & Chattanooga RR at Tullahoma.
-The N&C became the Nashville, Chattanooga & St Louis Railway, then in 1957 merged into the Louisville & Nashville RR, now part of the CSX.
-The Sparta branch is operated by the Caney Fork & Western RR.
+A branch line from Tullahoma, Tennessee to Sparta, Tennessee was accessed by the Nashville & Chattanooga Railroad at Tullahoma.
+The N&C became the Nashville, Chattanooga and St. Louis Railway, then in 1957 merged into the Louisville and Nashville Railroad, now part of the CSX.
+The Sparta branch is operated by the Caney Fork and Western Railroad.